Chart Color Schemes

 Population growth drivers in Reservoir - North East are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Reservoir - North East's population is around 16,042 as of Nov 2025.
-This reflects an increase of 1,247 people since the 2021 Census, which reported a population of 14,795 people.
-The change is inferred from the estimated resident population of 15,976 from the ABS as of June 2024 and an additional 294 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,349 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Reservoir - North East has demonstrated resilient growth patterns with a 1.0% compound annual growth rate, outpacing the SA3 area.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 84.7% of overall population gains during recent periods.
+Reservoir - North East's population is approximately 16,093 as of February 2026.
+This figure represents an increase of 1,298 people, an 8.8% rise from the 2021 Census count of 14,795 residents.
+The change was inferred from ABS's estimated resident population of 15,976 in June 2024 and an additional 296 validated new addresses since the Census date.
+This results in a population density ratio of 3,359 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch's assessments.
+Over the past decade, Reservoir - North East has shown resilient growth patterns with a compound annual growth rate of 1.0%, outperforming the SA3 area.
+Overseas migration contributed approximately 84.7% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Considering the projected demographic shifts, exceptional growth is predicted over the period with the area expected to increase by 7,906 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 48.9% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, with 2022 as the base year.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Based on projected demographic shifts, exceptional growth is predicted over the period, with the area expected to increase by 7,906 persons to 2041, reflecting a total increase of 48.4% over the 17 years.

 Frequently Asked Questions - Population